 Good managers know that successful onboarding doesn’t just mean setting up a new hire with a desk and an email account; it’s about building the foundation for a trusting and productive workplace relationship.
-Like any new relationship, it starts with learning who this person is and what will help them thrive, and the most straightforward way to learn is by figuring out what questions to ask new employees and including them in your early one-on-one meetings.
+Like any new relationship, it starts with learning who this person is and what will help them thrive.
+The best way to learn is by figuring out what questions to ask new employees and including them in your early one-on-one meetings.

 Finding the right tone and time for personal questions can be challenging, and managers are frequently unsure how to strike the right balance between showing interest and maintaining boundaries.
 However, it’s worth the effort, because this kind of relationship building pays off in the form of a happier and more dedicated workforce.
 In fact, studies show that valuing employees leads to higher rates of retention and customer satisfaction.

 Once you’re comfortable using personal interest to demonstrate your investment in a new hire’s professional development, you can build it into the onboarding process.
 You can also get into the practice of offering your own answers to these types of questions, showing your willingness to be vulnerable and assuring your employee that this relationship is a two-way street.

 In this piece, we’ll help take the anxiety out of introducing a personal element into a new workplace relationship and go over the kinds of questions to ask new employees, how and when to ask them, and which questions you should always steer clear of.